bekk/aws-workshop/README.md

 ### Authenticating in the browser

-You will receive access to Azure by using your company email address.
+You will receive access to AWS by using your company email address.
 However, you'll need to reset the password before first login.

 1. Go to [https://bekk-cloudlabs.awsapps.com/start/](https://bekk-cloudlabs.awsapps.com/start/).